-When investing in a tool, you need to know what it takes to master it, what kind of support you can expect from onboarding to training, and whether add-on services are available to expand operational capacity.
+When investing in a tool, you need to know what it takes to master it.
+Ask what kind of support you can expect from onboarding to training, and whether add-on services are available to expand operational capacity.

-- Is onboarding outsourced or provided in-house? - Do you offer recurring campaign services? - Do you offer strategic consultancy? - Is there a designated technical adoption team? - What support channels (phone, web, etc.) are available? - ► Is there unlimited 24/7 support available? - What are their support SLAs?
+- Describe available standard reports (i.e. campaign-level, automation-level, customer lifecycle, and AI prediction accuracy reports). - What types of dashboards are available? - How are campaign metrics tied to business outcomes? - What options are available for custom reporting? - Can reports be fed into automations? - Do you offer vertical-specific reports? - What methods do you have to connect platform data to third-party BI and Visualization tools? - Is onboarding outsourced or provided inhouse? - Do you offer recurring campaign services? - Do you offer strategic consultancy? - Do you offer consultancy around best practice for omnichannel designs? - Is there a designated technical adoption team? - What support channels (phone, web, etc.) are available? - ► Is there unlimited 24/7 support available? - What are your support SLAs?